-8. Where can I find out if there will be a state-level CIG competition available in my state?
+7. Where can I find out if there will be a state-level CIG competition available in my state?

 See your state's NRCS website (accessible here) for information on state-level funding availability for CIG.
+If nothing is posted to their website, we recommend contacting the state NRCS office.

-9. What are the benefits to apply to a state CIG competition versus the national competition, other than financial limits?
+8. What are the benefits to apply to a state CIG competition versus the national competition, other than financial limits?